RyanLilleyman/taskManager/README.md

 ```bash
 sudo docker container ls
 ```
-If all docker containers are stopped, you can delete them with: **THIS WILL GET RID OF ALL DOCKER CONTAINERS NOT CURRENT ACTIVE.
+If all docker containers are stopped, you can delete them with: **THIS WILL GET RID OF ALL DOCKER CONTAINERS NOT CURRENTLY ACTIVE.
 BE CAREFUL!**
 ```bash
 sudo docker system prune
 ```